 - What are you thankful for this week?

 - Any other comments about the week?

 These are only my personal tasks.
-If I’m working in a larger project with multiple tasks and stakeholder it is great to have a shared overview of all the tasks in a project management tool, like Notion, in a simple presentation or in a spreadsheet.
-But don’t just create timeline for the sake of it, they should be used and updated otherwise they lose its purpose.
+If I’m working in a larger project with multiple tasks and stakeholders it is great to have a shared overview of all the tasks in a project management tool, like Notion, in a simple presentation or in a spreadsheet.
+But don’t just create a timeline for the sake of it, they should be used and updated otherwise they lose its purpose.
 But project management is for another post.

 Hope this post gave you some inspiration on how to manage your tasks.
 Please comment below if you have any suggestions for me on how to improve or share how you work with your tasks.